Mott transition, Widom line and pseudogap in the half-filled triangular lattice Hubbard model: Widom line, phase transitions and cluster size study

 \subsubsection{Widom line and critical point.}

 At high temperature above the critical point of the liquid-gas transition, thermodynamic quantities do not exhibit singularities.
 However, there are precursors of the first-order transition.
-Thermodynamic quantities, such as the specific heat for example, exhibit an extremum along a line that ends at the critical point.
+Thermodynamic quantities, such as the specific heat, for example, exhibit an extremum along a line that ends at the critical point.
 Different thermodynamic quantities yield different lines, but they all become asymptotically identical near the critical point, a consequence of the diverging correlation length~\cite{XuStanleyWidom:2005,McMillan_Stanley_2010,reymbautMottTransition2020a}.
+Strictly speaking, the Widom line is this asymptotic line close to the critical point.
 Here we call the Widom line just the line associated with double occupancy, as we explain below.

 Here we focus on the behavior of the double occupancy $D=\langle n_{i\uparrow}n_{i\downarrow}\rangle$, a first derivative of the free-energy with respect to interaction $U$, and on its derivative with respect to $U$, a second-order derivative of the free energy analogous to more usual thermodynamic quantities such as the compressibility~\cite{Sordi:2012,WalshSordiEntanglement:2019}.
 The corresponding Widom line is defined by